SumeraMartin/Coreactor/README.md

 # Coreactor

-Coreactor is an MVI framework for Android applications with a focus on readability and simplicity.
+Coreactor is an MVI framework for Android applications written for Kotlin Coroutines with a focus on readability and simplicity.

 ## Why Coreactor?